The Costume Goddess

 • How To Make A Veil.
 Make a belly dance veil.

 • Hip Drape.
-Just what kind of hip drape was the Costume Goddess recommending in the above article about the pear-shaped figure?
+Just what kind of hip drape was the Costume Goddess recommending in the article about the pear-shaped figure?

 • Headdress Ideas.
 Don't step on stage with hair that looks like you just came from your office.
 These headdress ideas will make you look like a dancer from your head to your toes.

-Fitting And Alterations
+Fitting & Alterations

 Is fitting your costume giving you fits?
 The Costume Goddess offers tips on how to alter your costumes.